Powell’s Tillery Miner’s Institute – A History

 The Gymnasium.

-In March 1902 the new Powell’s Tillery Institute’s Gymnasium (as seen attached to the institute) was officially opened by Dr H. A. Powell (Chairman of Powell’s Tillery Steam Coal Co) the son of Mr T. W. Powell.
+In March 1902 the new Powell’s Tillery Institute’s Gymnasium (as seen attached to the institute) was officially opened by Dr Herbert Andrews Powell (Chairman of Powell’s Tillery Steam Coal Co) the son of Mr T. W. Powell.
 Sadly, his brother Mr Thomas Edmund Powell previous chairman passed away before the gymnasium was completed.
 Mr H. A. Powell was presented with a gold key by the architect Mr F. R. Bates with which to open the new building.

 Description of the Building.